What is Guidance System? | Types of guidance system in Missile

 • It automatically transfers the correct signal of the guidance subsystem regardless of the condition

-Self-contained Guidance system:
+Self-contained Guidance system

 • Certain guided missiles have self-contained guidance systems.
 All guidance and control functions are performed totally within the missile.